Ambar-07/C-website/README.md

 ---
 ## Crochet Kanya: Handcrafted with Love

-Crochet Kanya is an inviting e-commerce website that features exquisite, **handmade crochet creations**.
+Crochet Kanya is an inviting e-commerce store that features exquisite, **handmade crochet creations**.
 Every item, from comforting baby blankets to distinctive home décor pieces, is crafted with dedication and affection.
 The website offers customers a pleasant Browse experience, enabling them to discover products, read customer feedback, and easily get in touch.

 ---
 ### Key Features